 Readings are chosen from the Bible by the family, in consultation with the pastor.
 Usually the first reading is from the Old Testament, the second reading (optional) is from the New Testament (Letters and Revelation) and the third reading is from the Gospels.

 The music for the funeral is organized by the parish music director.
 The music director meets with the family to choose appropriate music for the service, provides the keyboard accompaniment and coordinates the cantor and any additional musicians.

-The parish has several spaces that can be used for funeral receptions: O’Malley Hall accommodates about 100 people; the Antonian room has seating for 30-40; and Room A will also seat 30-40.
-Both O’Malley Hall and the Antonian Room are handicapped accessible.
-The parish has a funeral meal ministry for parishioners which provides salads, sandwiches, and desserts, and coffee and tea, in our spaces, without charge.
-Other arrangements can be made with local catering companies.
-There are also several other reception spaces available nearby; the pastor can provide contact information.
+The parish has O’Malley Hall that can be used for funeral receptions.
+This hall accommodates about 75 people and is handicapped accessible.
+The parish has a funeral reception ministry for registered parishioners which provides salads, sandwiches, and desserts, and coffee and tea, in our space, without charge.